 Reviewed by Mitch Chase

-Mitch Chase is the Preaching Pastor at Kosmosdale Baptist Church in Louisville, and an Adjunct Professor of Biblical Studies at Boyce College.
-He blogs at mitchchase.wordpress.com.
+Mitch Chase (PhD, SBTS) is the Preaching Pastor at Kosmosdale Baptist Church in Louisville, KY, and an Adjunct Professor at Boyce College.
+He is married to Stacie, and they have three boys.

 Buy the books